nkymut/Electronics-As-Material/readme.md

 **Avoid using pins `0` and `1` for reading capacitive touch sensors as those are also used for Serial communication**

-Use the following [example code](https://app.arduino.cc/sketches/64bc9378-c446-4391-9a9d-1a90508344e3?view-mode=preview) for this circuit.
+Use the following [example code [touchSensor]](./code/touchSensor/touchSensor.ino) for this circuit.
 In order to upload this code example, you will need to install the CapacitiveSensor library.
 In the Arduino IDE, go to Sketch > Include Library > Manage Libraries.
 Search for "CapacitiveSensor" by Paul Bagder, Paul Stoffregen, and install it.

 [Open Example Code on Arduino Cloud IDE](https://app.arduino.cc/sketches/64bc9378-c446-4391-9a9d-1a90508344e3?view-mode=preview)